ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 ### Model Evaluation

-The model's performance was rigorously assessed through a comprehensive set of evaluation metrics, providing a holistic understanding of its capabilities and limitations.
+The model's performance was rigorously assessed through a comprehensive set of evaluation metrics, providing a deep understanding of its capabilities and limitations.

 - Learning Curves: Learning curves were employed to visualize the convergence and progression of the training and validation processes over epochs.
 These curves offer insights into potential overfitting or underfitting scenarios.